La Quinta Inns & Suites: 2018 Wyndham acquisition

-On January 18, 2018, Wyndham Worldwide Corporation and La Quinta Holdings Inc. announced they had entered into a definitive agreement under which Wyndham Worldwide will acquire La Quinta's hotel franchise and hotel management businesses for $1.95 billion in cash.
-The loyalty programs of La Quinta and Wyndham were planned to be combined into a single one.
-The deal also included that La Quinta's real estate be spun off into a separate company, CorePoint Lodging, a publicly traded real estate investment trust.
-Buying La Quinta enabled Wyndham to become the third-largest hotel rooms operator in the world, pipping InterContinental.
-The acquisition was completed on May 31, 2018 adding over 900 franchised hotel properties to the Wyndham portfolio.
+On January 18, 2018, Wyndham Worldwide Corporation and La Quinta Holdings Inc. announced they had entered into a definitive agreement under which Wyndham Worldwide would acquire La Quinta's hotel franchise and hotel management businesses for $1.95 billion in cash.
+The loyalty programs of La Quinta and Wyndham were planned to be merged.
+The deal also stipulated that La Quinta's real estate assets be spun off into a separate, publicly traded real estate investment trust called CorePoint Lodging.
+Buying La Quinta enabled Wyndham to become the third-largest hotel room operator in the world, surpassing InterContinental.
+The acquisition was completed on May 31, 2018, adding more than 900 franchised hotel properties to the Wyndham portfolio.

-In June 2019, La Quinta signed a deal with the Caribbean developer Profusion Group to engage in the rapid development of the brand in the Dominican Republic (8 locations in 5 years).
+In June 2019, La Quinta signed a deal with Caribbean developer Profusion Group to develop the brand in the Dominican Republic, targeting eight locations within five years.

 Description

-La Quinta in some Spanish-speaking countries means "the country place"; it also could mean "mansion".
-Room types and settings vary by hotel.
-The price rate changes daily, and company-owned hotels are standardized.
-Franchised hotels vary more.
-The hotel chain targets middle-income, price-conscious travelers.
-The reservation cancellation fees are flexible.
+In some Spanish-speaking countries, la quinta means "the country place" or "mansion".
+While room types and layouts vary by hotel, company-owned properties maintain standardized room settings, whereas franchised locations offer more variety.
+Room rates fluctuate daily.
+The chain targets middle-income, price-conscious travelers.
 Most properties have a pool.

-LQ Management LLC, the owner, has its headquarters in the Las Colinas area of Irving, Texas, near Dallas.
+The operating entity, LQ Management LLC, is headquartered in the Las Colinas area of Irving, Texas, near Dallas.